wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 1. Generate a security code.
 (This can be a random number.)
 You need to cache this code on your service, along with the credentials obtained through the sign-in flow (such as OAuth 2.0 tokens).
 2. Call `microsoftTeams.authentication.notifySuccess` and pass the security code.

 At this point, the window closes and control is passed to the Teams client.
-The client now reissues the original user query, along with the security code in the `authenticationCode` property.
-Your code should use the security code to look up the credentials stored earlier to complete the authentication sequence.
-Your service can now complete the user request.
+The client now can reissue the original user query, along with the security code in the `state` property.
+Your code can use the security code to look up the credentials stored earlier to complete the authentication sequence and then complete the user request.

 #### Reissued request example